kemitchell/saas-package/base.md

 ## Give Customer Tax-Compliance Information

-_Provider_ agrees to give _Customer_ information that _Customer_ needs to comply with tax laws that apply payments under the agreement.
+_Provider_ agrees to give _Customer_ information that _Customer_ needs to comply with tax laws that apply to payments under the agreement.

 ## Follow Customer Policies